-(d) In assessing whether, under the totality of the circumstances, the ability of members of the protected class to elect candidates of their choice or influence the outcome of elections is impaired, factors that may be considered shall include, but not be limited to: (i) the history of discrimination in the political subdivision, geographic region, or the state; (ii) the extent to which members of the protected class have been elected to office in the political subdivision; (iii) the use of any voting qualification, prerequisite to voting, law, ordinance, standard, practice, procedure, regulation, or policy that may enhance the dilutive effects of the election scheme; (iv) denial of access of either eligible voters or candidates who are members of the protected class to those processes determining which groups of candidates will receive access to the ballot, financial support, or other support in a given 1 election; (v) the extent to which members of the protected class contribute to political campaigns at lower rates; (vi) the extent to 3 4 which members of a protected class in the state or political subdivision vote at lower rates than other members of the electorate; (vii) the 6 extent to which members of the protected class are disadvantaged in areas including but not limited to education, employment, health, crimi-7 8 nal justice, housing, land use, or environmental protection; (viii) the 9 extent to which members of the protected class are disadvantaged in other areas which may hinder their ability to participate effectively in 10 the political process; (ix) the use of overt or subtle racial appeals in 11 political campaigns; (x) a significant lack of responsiveness on the 12 part of elected officials to the particularized needs of members of the 13 protected class; and (xi) whether the political subdivision has a 14 compelling policy justification for adopting or maintaining the method 15 16 of election.
-No factor is dispositive or necessary to establish the 17 existence of racially polarized voting.
-Evidence of these factors concerning the state, private actors, or other political subdivisions in 18 the geographic region may be considered but is less probative than 19 20 evidence concerning the political subdivision itself.
+3. Evaluation of totality of the circumstances.
+In assessing whether, 1 under the totality of the circumstances, the ability of members of the 2 protected class to elect candidates of their choice or influence the 3 4 outcome of elections is impaired, factors that may be considered shall 5 include, but not be limited to: (a) the history of discrimination in the 6 political subdivision, geographic region, or the state; (b) the extent 7 to which members of the protected class have been elected to office in 8 the political subdivision; (c) the use of any voting qualification, 9 prerequisite to voting, law, ordinance, standard, practice, procedure, regulation, or policy that may enhance the dilutive effects of the 10 election scheme; (d) denial of access of either eligible voters or 11 candidates who are members of the protected class to those processes 12 determining which groups of candidates will receive access to the 13 14 ballot, financial support, or other support in a given election; (e) the extent to which members of the protected class contribute to political 15 16 campaigns at lower rates; (f) the extent to which members of a protected 17 class in the state or political subdivision vote at lower rates than other members of the electorate; (g) the extent to which members of the 18 19 protected class are disadvantaged in areas including but not limited to 20 education, employment, health, criminal justice, housing, land use, or 21 environmental protection; (h) the extent to which members of the 22 protected class are disadvantaged in other areas which may hinder their ability to participate effectively in the political process; (i) the use 23 24 of overt or subtle racial appeals in political campaigns; (j) a significant lack of responsiveness on the part of elected officials to the 25 26 particularized needs of members of the protected class; and (k) whether 27 the political subdivision has a compelling policy justification for adopting or maintaining the method of election or the voting qualifica-28 29 tion, prerequisite to voting, law, ordinance, standard, practice, proce-30 dure, regulation, or policy.
+No factor is dispositive or necessary to 31 establish the existence of racially polarized voting.
+Evidence of these 32 factors concerning the state, private actors, or other political subdi-33 visions in the geographic region may be considered but is less probative than evidence concerning the political subdivision itself.
+34